-VAIPL has over 1,500 active supporters across the state of Virginia and has engaged with 175 faith communities and congregations.
+VAIPL has over 4,000 active supporters across the state of Virginia and has engaged with more than 200 faith communities and congregations.
 Our work focuses on providing faith communities with the resources and tools that they need to act on climate and encouraging faith communities to speak out on the issue of climate change by advocating for climate justice.

 Virginia Interfaith Power & Light serves the Commonwealth of Virginia, excluding the area considered to be Northern Virginia (NoVA).
 NoVA includes: Arlington County, Fairfax County, Loudoun County, and Prince William Counties, plus the cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park.
 To connect with the Interfaith Power & Light that serves NoVA, visit the Interfaith Power & Light (DC.MD.NoVA) affiliate’s website at ipldmv.org.

 Virginia Interfaith Power & Light is a program of the

 Virginia Interfaith Center for Public Policy.
 The Virginia Interfaith Center is a non-profit, tax exempt, 501(c)(3) organization, therefore all contributions are tax deductible to the fullest extent allowable by law.